LouisChambon/slywoo_bot/README.md

-# slywoo_bot
+# Slywoo BOT

-Slywoo_bot is a free public discord bot with multiple features. (cf ReadMe)
+Slywoo_bot is a free public discord bot with multiple features.